mudiagauwojeya/mudiagauwojeya/README.md

 - ⚡ Fun fact: I made a career switch from professional legal practice to tech
 - 🎯 My goal is to stay up-to-date and grow in the industry
 - 💘 I love playing on the guitar, reading manga, writing sonnets, learning new tech etc
+- 🌍 Connect with me on LinkedIn https://www.linkedin.com/in/mudiaga-moody-uwojeya/